 These particular pet skin conditions are caused by an immune response in your pet, whether its an over reaction causing hypersensitivity, or an under reaction causing repeated skin infections or mange.

 Some pet skin conditions are actually caused by our pets own grooming habits.
 These types of skin disorders are caused by your pet excessively licking or biting itself.

 Infectious skin diseases

-Infection skin conditions are usually caused by contagious infection or parasitic infestations.
-These can be parasitic (caused by a parasite), bacterial (caused by bacteria), fungal (caused by fungus) or viral (caused by a virus).
+Infectious skin conditions are usually caused by a contagious infection or parasitic infestations.
+They can be parasitic (caused by a parasite), bacterial (caused by bacteria), fungal (caused by fungus) or viral (caused by a virus).

 Flea allergy dermatitis

 Flea allergies are caused by an allergic reaction to the saliva in flea bites.
-Severe cases of this pet skin disorder can result in hair loss and extreme discomfort for your pet.
+Severe cases of this pet skin disorder can result in hair loss and extreme discomfort.

 Hereditary and developmental skin diseases

 These skin conditions are caused by underlying abnormalities or functional issues with your pets skin that were probably there since birth.